We've Got Each Other

 We've Got Each Other is an American television sitcom that aired on CBS from October 1, 1977, to January 7, 1978.

 Premise

-The television series follows the lives of the Hibbard couple dealing with neighbors, work, and life in general.
-In this show, the roles of domestic housewife and working business man are reversed.
-Judy is the bread winner of the small family.
+The television series follows the lives of the Hibbard couple as they navigate their neighbors, work, and daily life.
+In this series, the roles of housewife and business-man are reversed.
+Judy is the family's breadwinner.

 Stuart Hibbard (Oliver Clark), who works from home and writes for a mail order catalogue ("Herman Gutman Mail Order Catalogs") is married to Judy Hibbard (Beverly Archer) who works as an office manager for forgetful photographer Damon Jerome (Tom Poston).
 Both Judy and Stuart had a nemesis in their daily lives: self-centered model, Dee Dee Baldwin (Joan Van Ark) was Judy's, and their next door neighbor, Ken Redford (Martin Kove) was Stuart's.